Park House Denton Gisland, Cumbria CA8 7AG United KingdomGuide Price £310,000

 There is a small square of the garden (back far-right) which is rented from a local farmer for a nominal amount each year.

-The “long barn” would make a good bunk house or holiday cottage, subject to obtaining the necessary planning consents.
+It is though the “long barn” would make a good bunk house or holiday cottage, subject to obtaining the necessary planning consents.

 The property is located one mile from the A69 which is a useful artery connecting Carlisle & Newcastle.
 So on the one hand you are in the middle of the countryside and on the other Park House is easily accessible.